darkeclipz/math/docs/calculus/multi-variable/derivatives.md

 \nabla_{\vec{v}} f(\vec{a}) = \lim_{h \rightarrow 0} \dfrac{f(\vec{a} + h\vec{v}) - f(\vec{a})}{h}.
 $$

-The directional derivative can be defined in any direction, but a particular interesting one, is in the direction of the steepest ascent, which is given by the gradient.
-This is useful to find a local optimum or minimum of a function.
+The directional derivative can be defined in any direction, but a particular interesting one is in the direction of the steepest ascent, which is given by the gradient.
+This is useful to find a local optimum or minimum.
 More about this later when we are discussing the applications of multivariable derivatives.

 !!! note

-    Note that $\vec{v} \cdot \nabla f$ is a dot-product of two vectors, which result in a scalar value (if $f$ is evaluated).
+    Note that $\vec{v} \cdot \nabla f$ is a dot-product of two vectors, which results in a scalar value (if $f$ is evaluated).

+!!! caution

+    If the scalar value is to be interpreted as a slope, then $\vec{v}$ **must be a unit vector**.